sethgrid/fakettp/README.md

 Config File
 -----------

 When passing command line flags, you are limited to either hyjacking all requests or only requests to a single endpoint.
 With a config file, you can specify multiple routes to behave differently.
-Note: if you use the `-config` flag, all other flags are ignored.
+Note: config values are overridden by command line flags in the case of `proxy_host`, `proxy_port`, and `port`.
+For all other values, they add an additional fake for hyjacking.

 Sample Config:
 ```json